ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ## Next step: Workflow research object

-The example [workflow-0.1.0](https://github.com/ResearchObject/ro-lite/tree/master/examples/workflow-0.1.0) shows a more complex example of a Research Object containing a workflow.
+The example [workflow-0.1.0](https://github.com/ResearchObject/ro-crate/tree/master/examples/workflow-0.1.0) shows a more complex example of a Research Object containing a workflow.

 In this example there is both `workflow/` `tools/` and `test/` - but no `data/` payload.

-This example shows how RO Lite can be used with a non-trivial pre-existing directory structure.
-In particular the [workflow/](https://github.com/ResearchObject/ro-lite/tree/master/examples/workflow-0.1.0/workflow) folder is actually a KNIME workspace folder that contain a [KNIME workflow](https://www.knime.com/) and its contained input and output data in the internal format used by KNIME.
+This example shows how RO-Crate can be used with a non-trivial pre-existing directory structure.
+In particular the [workflow/](https://github.com/ResearchObject/ro-crate/tree/master/examples/workflow-0.1.0/workflow) folder is actually a KNIME workspace folder that contain a [KNIME workflow](https://www.knime.com/) and its contained input and output data in the internal format used by KNIME.

-The Research Object [manifest.jsonld](https://github.com/ResearchObject/ro-lite/blob/master/examples/workflow-0.1.0/manifest.jsonld#L39) only highlight a couple of these files:
+The Research Object [manifest.jsonld](https://github.com/ResearchObject/ro-crate/blob/master/examples/workflow-0.1.0/manifest.jsonld#L39) only highlight a couple of these files:

 ```json
 "aggregates": [